ercoppa/homework-symbolic-execution/README.md

 Requirements:
 - the script should find and print out a single (string) solution for phase 5
-- the solution should be composed by printable characters (i.e., a user can easily type in the generated string when running the binary)
+- the string solution should be composed by printable characters (i.e., a user can easily type in the generated string when running the binary)
-- the script should find a solution within a reasonable amount of time (e.g., less than 30 seconds) and using a limited amount of memory (e.g., less than 500MB).
+- the script should find a solution within a reasonable amount of time (e.g., less than 30 seconds) and using a limited amount of memory (e.g., less than 500MB)
+- the script should take benefit of the features offered by angr
+- the script should NOT perform a brute force attack or other similar techniques

 To test if a solution is valid, you can run the binary (under Linux 64bit):